Elementary School Academics

 Math

-The fifth grade mathematics curriculum deepens students’ understanding of mathematical algorithms involving multiplication, division, fractions, and decimals.
+The fifth grade mathematics curriculum follows the Eureka Math program and deepens students’ understanding of mathematical algorithms involving multiplication, division, fractions, and decimals.
 Fifth graders also manipulate geometric shapes and use formulas to compute their area, volumes, and perimeters.
 Students apply and explain concepts pertaining to ratio, proportion, measurement, and algebraic thinking as well.
-Math is presented in a variety of ways with an emphasis on small group and differentiated instruction.
+Math is presented in a variety of ways with an emphasis on small groups and differentiated instruction.
 Teachers keep math exciting by presenting lessons via games, collaborative work, projects, and technological resources.

 Social Studies

 The main focus of the fifth grade social studies curriculum is the study of early United States History.
 Students analyze the geography of the United States and its rich natural resources.
-They learn the political, religious, social, and economic influences of the first 13 original colonies coupled with an in-depth colonial simulation resulting in a colonial fair.
-Fifth Graders study the course and consequences of the American Revolution and the War of Independence is brought to life through a dramatic play called History Comes Alive performed at the Norris Theater (subject to COVID-19 safety precautions).
+They learn the political, religious, social, and economic influences of the first 13 original colonies.
+Fifth Graders study the course and consequences of the American Revolution and the War of Independence.

 Science